k98kurz/tapescript/docs.md

 ## OP_CLAMP_SCALAR - 76 - x4C

-Reads a byte from the tape, interpreting as a bool is_key; takes a value from the queue; clamps it to an ed25519 scalar; puts the clamped ed25519 scalar onto the queue.
+Reads a byte from the tape, interpreting as a bool is_key; takes a value from the stack; clamps it to an ed25519 scalar; puts the clamped ed25519 scalar onto the stack.
 Raises ValueError for invalid value.

 Aliases:
 - CLAMP_SCALAR